-To more comprehensively evaluate relation-aware customized image generation, we constructed our RelationBench based on three established benchmarks \citep{dreambooth, customdiffusion}.
+To more comprehensively evaluate relation-aware customized image generation, we constructed our RelationBench based on three established benchmarks \cite{dreambooth, customdiffusion}.
 Our methods demonstrate strong performance compared to existing approaches, achieving significant improvements in visual quality and quantitative results.

-The contributions of this work are: \begin{itemize} \item We explore a novel task called relation-aware customized image generation, which aims to preserve multiple identities from image prompts while adhering to the relationships specified in text prompts.
-This task can enhance various user-driven applications by enabling more control and customization. \item We introduce a data engine that uses an advanced text-to-image generation model to generate triplet images where the same object pair is present with distinct actions.
-This well-curated dataset enables the model to focus on learning object relations during fine-tuning, leveraging the robust identity information provided by the image prompts. \item Our proposed RelationBooth method has two key modules, including keypoint matching loss and object-related local tokens, to enhance the customization of relationships and identity preservation.
+The contributions of this work are: \begin{itemize} \item We explore a novel task called relation-aware customized generation, which aims to preserve multiple identities from image prompts while adhering to the relationships specified in text prompts.
+This task can enhance various user-driven applications by enabling more control. \item We introduce a data engine that uses the recent text-to-image generation model to generate triplet images where the same object is present with distinct poses.
+This well-curated dataset enables the model to focus on relation learning during fine-tuning, leveraging the identity information provided by the image prompts. \item Our proposed DreamRelation has two key modules, including keypoint matching loss and local token injection, to enhance the relation generation in customized generation.
 The extensive experiments on three benchmarks demonstrate the effectiveness of our method. \end{itemize}